 CalGEM and CCS Technology Development

 Also, CalGEM was an active member on the Interstate Oil and Gas Compact Commission’s Geological CO2 Sequestration Task Force that examined the technical, policy and regulatory issues related to safe and effective storage of CO2 in the subsurface (depleted oil and natural gas fields, saline formations, and coal beds).
-The IOGCC report is Carbon Capture and Storage: A Regulatory Framework for States.
+The IOGCC report is Carbon Capture and Storage: A Regulatory Framework for States (PDF).